JFCS Services During COVID-19

 FAMILIES and ADULTS—For assistance please call 415-449-1212

-- Emergency no-interest loans and grants are available for families and small businesses.
+- Pandemic recovery no-interest loans and grants are available for families and small businesses.

 - JFCS Food Banks are open.
 Groceries and supplies are being delivered in all regions.
-Donations are needed to meet the rising need!
+Donations are needed to meet the increased need!

-- Teletherapy services for individuals, families, couples, and children are available by phone or video conference.
+- Teletherapy and some in-person counseling services are available for individuals, families, couples, and children.

 PARENTS—For assistance please call 415-359-2443 or find out more HERE